hauptem/F5-Multisite-Dashboard/README.md

 **Memory Management:**
 - Automatic variable cleanup when procedures exit
-- No manual memory management required
+- No manual memory management required (no need to unset a variable)

 **Key Design Principles:**
 - **Reusability**: Same procedures work in frontend and API host iRules